AztecProtocol/engineering-designs/docs/committing-forks/dd.md

 Currently, committing forks is expressly forbidden by the world state.
 There is a strict model of:

 1. A single, canconical fork, advanced solely by state read from L1.
 Tx effects are inserted to generate the new tree state in cache followed by a `commit_block` to persist the changes.
 This is performed by a `SYNC_BLOCK` request.
-2. Any number of forks, taking any block as there reference.
+2. Any number of forks, taking any block as their reference.
 Any alternative chain state can be created but `commit_block` or any other persistance operation is prevented.

 This strict model provides a strong guarantee that we only ever persist the true canonical state as well as removing a category of potential bugs around attempting to commit forks that don't refer to the last committed block.